 The AAS in Medical Laboratory Technician (MLT) is a one-plus-one degree program that is set up within the Missouri Health Professions Consortium (MHPC).
 NCMC is one of five colleges in the MHPC consortium that offers the MLT program.
 NCMC offers and enrolls students in the general education coursework during their freshman year.
-The sophomore level (professional level) coursework is taught by MACC and TRC faculty and is broadcast to MLT students at other campuses using interactive television (ITV) or online learning management system technology.
+The sophomore level (professional level) coursework is taught by MACC and TRC faculty and is broadcast to MLT students utilizing Zoom.